-First Sentier Investors (Hong Kong) Limited and First Sentier Investors (Singapore) are part of the investment management business of First Sentier Investors, which is ultimately owned by Mitsubishi UFJ Financial Group, Inc. ("MUFG"), a global financial group.
+References to "we" or "us" are references to First Sentier Investors a member of MUFG, a global financial group.
 First Sentier Investors includes a number of entities in different jurisdictions.
+MUFG and its subsidiaries do not guarantee the performance of any investment or entity referred to in this document or the repayment of capital.

-MUFG and its subsidiaries are not responsible for any statement or information contained in this document.
-Neither MUFG nor any of its subsidiaries guarantee the performance of any investment or entity referred to in this document or the repayment of capital.
-Any investments referred to are not deposits or other liabilities of MUFG or its subsidiaries, and are subject to investment risk, including loss of income and capital invested.
+Any investments referred to are not deposits or other liabilities of MUFG or its subsidiaries, and are subject to investment risk including loss of income and capital invested.